brakmic/Keycloak_Templating_Environment/README.md

 ![maildev_test_success](images/maildev_test_success.png)

 * Now open *MailDev* server on http://localhost:1080.
-You should see the test email in the list:
+> You should see a test email like this:

 ![maildev_ui](images/maildev_ui.png)

 * Now go to web app and logon as user you setup previously.
+> Depending on web app variant this can either be https://localhost:4200 or http://localhost:8080

 ![login_form](./images/login_form.png)